Pond Plants in Summer

 1. Cut back the foliage of the Caltha family after flowering as it will turn grey with mildew or have brown spots.
 If you remove these leaves the plant will grow fresh leaves again this season and you may get a second flush of flowers.

-3. Repot the rooted nodes of rafting plants into new baskets or back into their starting basket to thicken up the growth there.
+6. Repot the rooted nodes of rafting plants into new baskets or back into their starting basket to thicken up their growth.